Krbzero/Krbzero/README.md

 ## Hi there 👋

-I'm Krbzero, or zero for short.
+I'm Krbzero, Zero for short.
 A programmer from Brazil.
 I like to build random things while i learn from it, always keeping sure the code is clean and understandable even for non-programmers

 **Currently focusing on:**
  - Learning Data Processing